 It is a crime not to comply with the conditions on your study permit.
 If you break any of the conditions, you can lose your temporary resident status and any permit you have.
 Future permit applications can also be denied.

-Renewing a study permit
+Extending a study permit

-If your study permit is not valid for your entire stay in Canada, you will need to renew it.
-You must apply for the renewal a minimum of 30 days before the expiry of your current study permit, shown by the “valid until” date.
+If your study permit is not valid for your entire stay in Canada, you will need to extend it.
+You must apply for the extension a minimum of 30 days before the expiry of your current study permit, shown by the “valid until” date.
 We recommend applying approximately 90 days prior to expiry.
 This timeframe does not include the time required to meet the biometric regulations prior to applying.
 Study permit processing times vary throughout the year – you can check current processing times.

 Students using a paper-based application should send their study permit renewal applications to the Case Processing Centre with XpressPost, which is a service available at Canada Post offices.
 XpressPost will provide you with a tracking number; keep this number, as you may need it to prove your application was delivered to the Case Processing Centre before your current study permit expired.
 Please note that online applications are processed more quickly than paper-based applications.